ReproNim/neurodocker/README.md

 ## Full scripting example

-This example creates a Dockerfile with all of the software that _Neurodocker_ supports.
+This example creates a Dockerfile with all of the software that _Neurodocker_ supports and with arbitrary, user-defined Dockerfile instructions.

 ```python
 from neurodocker import Dockerfile, SpecsParser